 What happens in case of shading?

-In the market there are many different types of diodes.
-The best kind of diode for photovoltaic applications, is the Schottky diode.
-This type of diode has the characteristic of having a very low threshold voltage (of the order of 0.35 V 0.6 V against the common diodes), which ensures a very low power dissipation.
-I recommend, pay attention also to the choice of the length and the section of the electrical cable increases because of connected panels, also increases the current and therefore the dissipation of energy in it.
-For high currents requires a cable of suitable section.
-For more information about choosing cables visit the page on the electrical wire sizing.
+There are many types of diodes on the market.
+The best type of diode for solar applications is the Schottky diode.
+This type of diode has a very low threshold voltage (in the order of 0.35V against the 0.6V of common diodes), that ensures a less power dissipation.
+Please, pay attention also to the choice of the length and section of the electric wire since as the number of panels increases, the current also increases and therefore the energy dissipation in the wire itself.
+For high current, a cable with a suitable section is required.

 Parallel connection of two solar panels with different power

 If we have two solar panels with the same voltage but different wattage, there is no problem; they can be wired in parallel.